Methylphenidate

 Print this page

 Methylphenidate is used to treat attention deficit hyperactivity disorder (ADHD) in adults and children.
 It can help you to concentrate better, be less impulsive, and feel calmer.
-Methylphenidate is a stimulant that works by increasing the amount of a substance called dopamine in your brain.

 Methylphenidate is also used to treat narcolepsy, a sleep disorder.